Convert EPID Images

 See the Dosimetry Check manual under Field Dose section for details on the Restrict Area tool.
 Basically you can take the mouse and drag a rectangular area or set the same with the wheel controls provided.
 Upon acceptance, the file will be rewritten if already written to or read from a file.

 However, when using the centering image as described above, only the one point is used for calibration with an assumed intercept value of zero and the curve fit is ignored.
-Using a 10x10 with each case insures that any drift in EPID is accounted for.
+Using a new 10x10 calibration image with each case insures that any drift in EPID is accounted for.

 We are assuming here in this description that your machine calibration is performed for a 10x10 cm field.
-If you calibrate to a different field size, then use that field size.
+If you calibrawte to a different field size, then use that field size.

 The calibration popup is shown below: